solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 by both super-majorities in the previous epoch.
 The **rotation seed** is used to derive the new secondary subcommittee.

+The epoch can be as short as 32 slots, since a slot needs to be rooted.
+But to make rotation more reliable it makes sense to have the epoch be at least 100 slots long, so the probability of a slot being rooted is high enough for rotation to nearly always occur.

+If there is no rooted block during the epoch, the same voting subcommittee continues.
+Primary subcommittee remains the same until the rotation.

 ### Subcommittee Selection

 A stake weighted shuffle from the **rotation seed** is used to pick